owlbarn/tutorial/book/stats/README.md

 ## Correlations

+Correlation studies how strongly two variables are related.
+There are different ways of calculating correlation.
+For the first example, let's look at Pearson correlation.

+`x` is our explanatory variable and we draw 50 random values uniformly from an interval between 0 and 10.
+Both `y` and `z` are response variables with a linear relation to `x`.
+The only difference is that we add different level of noise to the response variables.
+The noise values are generated from Gaussian distribution.

 ```ocaml env=stats_01
 let noise sigma = Stats.gaussian_rvs ~mu:0. ~sigma;;
 let x = Array.init 50 (fun _ -> Stats.uniform_rvs 0.
 10.);;